IBM-Cloud/onprem-integration-demo/README.md

     [Sign up for Bluemix][bluemix_signup_url] or use an existing account.

-2. Create a VM from the console dashboard by clicking on "Run Virtual Machines"
+2. Create a VM from the console dashboard by clicking on `Run Virtual Machines`

 	**Note**: If you do not yet have access to the Bluemix VM beta, complete your request and wait for your confirmation email.
 This may take up to a few days, so please be patient!